This hybrid of

 Hemerocallis Society (BHHS) in

-(2009), says that it is "...more likely
+1988.
+The Hostapedia by Mark Zilis (2009), says that it is "...more likely H. 'Sieboldiana' x

-spathulata."
+H. sieboldii spathulata."

-The plant is large sized (20
+The plant is large size (20

 inches high) and has narrow, rippled foliage.
 In August, it

-bears medium lavender flowers on up to 36 inch tall scapes.
+bears medium lavender flowers on up to 36 inch tall scapes

 According to

-(2009), this cultivar "...has proven to be
+The Hostapedia by Mark Zilis (2009), this cultivar "...has proven to be

 a fast-growing, thicker-substanced alternative to Hosta lancifolia.
 It also rates highly in the area of distinction,